agb94/aionlab/professor.md

 ## Biography

-Yoontae Jung is an Assistant Professor at Kyung Hee University and the Director of AION Lab.
+Yoontae Jung is an Assistant Professor at Kyung Hee University and the PI of AION Lab.
 His research focuses on AI-optimized analog and mixed-signal integrated circuits that bridge real-world sensing with on-chip intelligence.

 His work spans neural interface system ICs, high-dynamic-range data converters, ultra-low-power sensor front-ends, and mixed-signal compute-in-memory architectures.
 He aims to integrate rigorous circuit-level methodologies with scalable AI semiconductor platforms.